Transfer learning for chemically accurate interatomic neural network potentials: Results

 The data set size used for pre-training may impact the final accuracy, similar to the electronic structure theory used to generate labels.
 Thus, in \figref{fig:md17_pretrain_size}, we investigate the model's performance dependence on the amount of data used for pre-training when fine-tuned with 128 and 950 structures.
 We decided to use molecules for which the largest improvement in RMS error has been observed, i.e., aspirin and malonaldehyde.

 From \figref{fig:md17_pretrain_size}, we see that the performance of the fine-tuned models can deteriorate when increasing the pre-training data set size past a certain threshold.
 The threshold appears to depend on the amount of information present in the fine-tuning data set, which depends on the number of fine-tuning structures and whether force labels are available for fine-tuning.
 For example, when using 128 structures in combination with energy-only (E) fine-tuning, a pre-training set size of 1024 is typically optimal.
 When increasing the amount of fine-tuning information by either using energy and force (E+F) labels or 950 energy-only (E) fine-tuning structures, optimal pre-training set sizes are typically between 4096 and 16384 structures.
 When using 950 fine-tuning structures in combination with energy and force (E+F) labels, pre-training set sizes of 32768 (malonaldehyde) or 65535 (aspirin) perform better.
 For the case of fine-tuning with energy labels only, our empirical results suggest that it is advisable to use pre-training data set sizes of $N_\mathrm{S} \leq 10 N_\mathrm{T}$, where $N_\mathrm{S}$ and $N_\mathrm{T}$ are the pre-training and fine-tuning data set sizes.

-This behavior is unexpected and has not been observed previously~\cite{Smith2019, Gardner2022, Zhang2022, Gao2022, Chen2022}.
+This behavior is unexpected and has not been observed previously~\cite{Smith2019, Kaeser2020, Zheng2021, Kaeser2022, Gardner2022, Zhang2022, Gao2022, Chen2022}.
 As a possible explanation, we hypothesize that the large number of iterations during pre-training on a large pre-training data set trains the NN to be able to overfit some details of the data more easily, which enables it to overfit the fine-tuning data set more easily.
 This would suggest that decreasing the number of pre-training epochs when pre-training on very large data sets may allow to circumvent this phenomenon.
 We leave this as an open question for future work.

 As the RMS error is only an abstract measure of the quality of interatomic NN potentials, we run molecular dynamics (MD) simulations, which require a smooth, continuous energy surface to facilitate the numerical integration of the equation of motion.
 Particularly, we run MD simulations for aspirin molecules in the canonical (NVT) statistical ensemble carried out within the ASE simulation package~\cite{Hjorth2017}.
 We employ the Langevin thermostat at the temperatures of 100 and 300~K and a time step of 0.5~fs.
 All MD runs were performed for 110~ps.
 The sampled MD trajectories are then used to compute velocity-velocity auto-correlation functions and their respective vibrational power spectrum by performing a Fourier transform.
 The first 10~ps of the dynamics were ignored, and only the remaining 100~ps were used to compute vibrational power spectra.